Want to know more? — Subscribe

 Illness Management and Care

 These apps aim to connect the patient with a health care provider or trained specialist who can offer counsel, check the progress, propose treatment options, or administer urgent care.
+They also offer the diary option with notifications and reminders, where patients can record symptoms, treatment effect, medications, mood tracker progress and health stats.

 Elaborated mental health app design can help mental health providers maintain a constant connection with their patients to understand their mental state and current needs better, reduce the workload on therapists and psychiatrists, and reach a wider audience.
 It's also necessary to understand that the users can be of any age and background.
-Thus it's important to make a mental health tracking app UX as user-friendly as possible.
-So, when you decide to create a mental health app, note that it should have the following features for users:
+Thus it's important to create a mental health tracking app UX as user-friendly as possible.
+So, when you decide to create a mental health app, note that it should have the following mental health app features for users:

 Mental health apps can be helpful to track overall wellbeing as well as monitor mental health disorders.
 This feature can be useful to record sleeping cycles, mood patterns, symptoms, meals and physical activity, thoughts, feelings, etc.